HossanTech/DemoMovie/README.md

-# DemoMovie
-This is the Movie DB App Documentation...
+# This is the Movie DB App Documentation...

 This is the coding test to demonstrate the showcase about SwiftUI.
 In this coding , I have used publicy available API (https://api.themoviedb.org/3/movie/top_rated?api_key=API_KEY) which contains people data with properties like Id, Name , Title etc. In this test , I have tried to cover following requirment(SOLID principles, Code Architecture, Modular, SwiftUI, Unit tests).

 * **Tools:** For this demo , I have used Xcode 16.0 with swift version 6.0.
 For this example I targeted minimum deployemnt veriosn 16.0.